FindoraNetwork/findora-wiki/docs/guides/wallet_guides.md

 Click the `Create Wallet` button and the app will display mnemonic "seed words" for you to write down and save for your own safe keeping — offline ideally.
 These mnemonic seed words are linked to a unique `private key` and wallet that the app will create and store for you inside the app.
-Store these "seed words" securely as they will never be shown again and there is no way to recover them.
+> Note: Store these "seed words" securely as they will never be shown again and there is no way to recover them.

 ![wallet1.png](/img/wallet/wallet1.png)